 - If your luggage is damaged or lost, report it at the airport.
 Your luggage can be delivered to our 24 hour reception if necessary.
 Our student guides can help you.

 You should have no problems going through the immigration controls, but if you do you should phone us on 0800 073 1318.
 The immigration officer will check all your documents.
-Carry all your University papers with you.
+Carry all your University papers with you in your hand luggage.

 European Union currency controls

 We don’t recommend bringing large amounts of currency with you as this can be a potential risk.
 Only bring a small amount of cash with you to cover expenses for the first few days.
 If you have no other option than to bring a large sum of money with you, then please read the following guidance.